Tag Archives: WORD STUDIES

 Your souls allow each other to shine!

-In the Volume of the Book that is Written of You, You Are Lights, and An Answer to the World.
+In the Volume of the Book that is Written of You, You Are to be a Light, and An Answer to the World.

 May All the Angels say, Amen!